 #NaNoDayElevenTwelve WC 19,999: GUDDOING!!!
 Oh humbug, now I really am in the poo.
 How am I going to get through the middle to the end?
 I hadn’t thought of that.
 Hang on, don’t panic.
 What would my character do?
 SHIT!!!
 I have no idea.
 I barely know them.
 How do I know what they will do?

 This is the most likely place your word count will begin to lag behind.
-Of course, if you’ve been a good student, you will have taken my advice from last week and planned out your cast, put some real thought into what makes them tick, what they fear, value and all the rest of it so that you just instinctively know what they will do next.
-Because this area very much relies on the plot sprouting from within the characters and the decisions they take in kickback to their new circumstances.
+Of course, if you’ve been a savvy writer, you will have taken my advice from last week and planned out your cast, put some real thought into what makes them tick, what they fear, value and all the rest of it, so that you just instinctively know what they will do next.
+Because this area very much relies on the plot sprouting from within the characters and the decisions they make in kickback to their new circumstances.
 That relies on a reasonable amount of familiarity.
 The good thing about NaNoWriMo is that sometimes, no matter how familiar you are with your character prior to starting, the pressure to keep to target can force out some personality traits you might never have thought of.

 #NaNoDayThirteenFourteen WC: 21,666 - 23,332 If… only… I… could…get…through… this… next… little… bit…